django/django/docs/asgi.rst

 Sent when the client initially opens a connection and completes the WebSocket handshake.
-If sending this raises ``ChannelFull``, the interface server must drop the WebSocket connection and send no more messages about it.
+If sending this raises ``ChannelFull``, the interface server must close the WebSocket connection with error code 1013.

 Channel: ``websocket.connect``